Best Goalies: Boston Bruins

 Tuukka Rask

 Regardless of your personal feelings about Tuukka Rask, there is no denying he is one of the best goalies to take the ice in a Bruins uniform.
-At the time of this writing, Rask has posted 200 wins, ranking him fourth among Bruin goaltenders and he will likely pass Thompson’s franchise record within the next three seasons.
+At the time of this writing, Rask has posted over 200 wins, ranking him fourth among Bruins goaltenders and he will likely pass Thompson’s franchise record within the next three seasons.

 In the 2012-13 season, he won the Vezina and led the Bruins to the Stanley Cup finals, but ultimately lost to the Chicago Blackhawks.
-This season, he became the first Bruins goalie to register 30 wins in four consecutive seasons.
-At this point in his career, Rask has accumulated a 2.26 GAA and a .922 save percentage over 389 games.
+Last season, he became the first Bruins goalie to register 30 wins in four consecutive seasons.
+At this point in his career, Rask has accumulated a 2.26 GAA and a .922 save percentage over 389 games(at the time of writing in 2017).

 Tim Thomas